searchspring/snap/packages/snap-controller/README.md

 | [FinderController](#FinderController)             | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |                    |

 ### `use` method
-Apply multiple event middlewear using the `use` method
+Apply multiple event middleware using the `use` method

-If `next()` is not called or `false` is returned, the middlewear chain will not continue
+If `next()` is not called or `false` is returned, the middleware chain will not continue
 ```typescript
 const middleware = (controller) => {
     controller.on('afterStore', ({ controller }, next) => {